 79%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, practical skill that efficiently communicates the critical distinction between PR comment types and provides actionable commands.
-Its main weaknesses are the truncated workflow section (which appears cut off mid-content) and the lack of a complete feedback loop for the review-addressing workflow.
-The API reference is a useful addition but could be better organized via progressive disclosure.
+This is a solid, practical skill that efficiently communicates the critical distinction between PR comment types and provides actionable CLI commands and API references.
+Its main weaknesses are the truncated workflow section at the end and the lack of verifiable references to the gh-pr-info script.
+The content is well-organized and respects Claude's intelligence throughout.

 Suggestions